bill-mca/SIBAnetics/Group_Build_Design_Criteria.md

 # Ideals
  - (Bill) Eudaimonic AI that pushes humans to be better rather than allowing us to cut corners
  - (Bill) A message about the unpredictability of emergent phenomena
+ - (Bill) Gives insight into the emergence of consciousness
+ - (Bill) Includes computer vision
+ - (Bill) Biomimetics
+ - (Bill) A really fun and interactive presentation for demo day
+ - (Bill) Something for demo day that makes people move around
+ - (Bill) A radiative evolutionary project rather than a linear "waterfall"
+ - (Bill) Critical making: the invention, and the making of it, helps us to see the world differently.
+ - (Bill) Not aimed at commercialisation

 # Proposals